wobbybobby-dev/Real-Time-Audio-Suppression-Software/README.md

 Please excuse the times video gets blurry and I get shown in the PC screen due to the lighting, sorry about that!

+Since the video quality is poor (apologise for the inconvenience, I only have my smartphone at the moment), here are some screenshots of the app so you can see the UI clearly:
+*

 ---

 #  Acknowledgements